 This is Isamu Noguchi's "Garden Elements", which has been on display at the Grand Gallery since November 16 (Fri) last year before the opening.
 Manufactured using Okayama's Mannarishi, a masterpiece that has not been shown for a long time since it was announced at a solo exhibition in New York in 1959.

-Up to this point, you can enter without any admission fee, so first look carefully at the work in a bright and spacious space I want to award.
+Up to this point, you can put in without a viewing fee, so first look carefully at the work in a bright and spacious space I want to award.
 If you think "Oh," go to the ticket counter!